W-David-Porter/acim/src/workbook/part-i/10-my-thoughts-do-not-mean-anything/index.md

 #::: details Expanded

 This aspect of the correction process began with the idea that the thoughts of which you are aware are meaningless, outside rather than within; and then stressed their [the-thoughts-of-which-you-are-aware’s] past rather than their [the-thoughts-of-which-you-are-aware’s] present status.
-²Now we are emphasising that the presence of these ‘thoughts’ [past thoughts] means that you are not thinking.
+²Now we are emphasising that the presence of these “thoughts’ [past thoughts] means that you are not thinking.
 ³This [thinking past thoughts means you are not thinking] is merely another way of repeating our earlier statement that your mind is really a blank.
 ⁴To recognize this [your mind is really a blank] is to recognize nothingness when you think you see it [nothingness?].
 ⁵As such, it [recognising nothingness] is the prerequisite for vision.